Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 34:
 - By AlexisDrawz.
-- In Collab W. Asren!
+- In Collab W. JustHyperCL!
 (Thank you so much brother).

 robot 35:
 - By NHJ.